 The database supports the FAA's Airport Improvement Program (AIP) apportionment formula calculations.
 Passenger boarding and all-cargo data is collected for a full calendar year and determines entitlements for the next full fiscal year (i.e., calendar year 2020 data determines Fiscal Year 2022 entitlement funds).
 For AIP purposes, passengers enplaned also includes passengers onboard international flights that transit an airport located in the 50 states for non-traffic purposes.

-- Preliminary Calendar Year 2019 enplanement and all-cargo data became available in May-July 2020.
+- Preliminary Calendar Year 2020 enplanement and all-cargo data became available in early June 2021.